Libya Flood Crisis | Help children and families affected by the catastrophic flooding in Libya.

 The United Nations Convention on the Rights of the Child, or UNCRC, is a special agreement made by governments from all around the world (including Australia) to ensure every child, no matter who they are, where they live or what they believe, has rights.

-Why does the Convention on the Child's of the Rights matter?
+Why does the Convention on the Rights of the Child matter?

-The Convention on the Rights of the Child is for every child, no matter their gender, religion, culture or ethnicity.
-The rights are based on what a child needs to grow, learn and live a safe and healthy life.
-Every day, UNICEF is working to ensure every child not only survives but thrives throughout their life.
+The Convention on the Rights of the Child is based on what a child needs to grow, learn and live a safe and healthy life with dignity and respect.
+It is for every child, no matter their gender, religion, culture or ethnicity.

 Summary of the Convention on the Rights of the Child